chenxingqiang/secret-learn/doc/developers/utilities.rst

 =================

-- :func:`discovery.all_estimators` : returns a list of all estimators in jax-sklearn to test for consistent behavior and interfaces.
+- :func:`discovery.all_estimators` : returns a list of all estimators in secret-learn to test for consistent behavior and interfaces.

-- :func:`discovery.all_displays` : returns a list of all displays (related to plotting API) in jax-sklearn to test for consistent behavior and interfaces.
+- :func:`discovery.all_displays` : returns a list of all displays (related to plotting API) in secret-learn to test for consistent behavior and interfaces.

-- :func:`discovery.all_functions` : returns a list of all functions in jax-sklearn to test for consistent behavior and interfaces.
+- :func:`discovery.all_functions` : returns a list of all functions in secret-learn to test for consistent behavior and interfaces.

 Multiclass and multilabel utility function
 ==========================================